sinclairzx81/hammer/readme.md

 $ hammer run "index.ts arg1 arg2" # use quotes to pass arguments
 ```
-## Tasks
+## Task

-Hammer provides support for running tasks to automate build workflow.
-To use tasks, create a `hammer.ts` file in the current working directory.
-You can call any exported function from the `task` command.
+Hammer provides support for running tasks.
+To use, create a `hammer.ts` file in the project root.
+Any exported function can be run from the command line interface.

 ```typescript
 export function print(message: string) {